-- You are the owner of your assets and do not require the permission from the government or bank to send and receive it (censorship resistant)
+- Censorship resistant: you are the owner of your assets and do not require permission from a central entity to exchange economic value

 Cons of Bitcoin

-Many of the same “pros” can be perceived as “cons” when things do go wrong.
-Additionally, several of these disadvantages can be mitigated with proper education and security.
+Many of the same pros can be perceived as cons depending on the situation, and vice-versa.
+Several of these disadvantages can be mitigated with proper education and security.

 - Self-custody requires responsibility

-Some countries do not define the legal status of Bitcoin and its related crypto instruments, while others are changing their existing laws.
+Some countries have yet to define the legal status of Bitcoin, while others are changing their existing laws.

-Bitcoin is also legal tender in El Salvador, meaning merchants are required by law to accept it as payment.
+Bitcoin is also legal tender in El Salvador and Central African Republic.
+This means that merchants are required by law to accept it as payment.

 There are a fixed number of characteristics that a form of money must satisfy: